 Let’s face it, ski holidays are not known for being the most relaxing holidays.
 Compared with your list of essentials for a beach holiday, when you look at what you need to take with you for skiing you can see straight away that it is more complicated than a holiday lying on a beach reading a good book!
 The journey is generally more stressful too – long, uncomfortable transfers to get up the mountains to your ski resort, unpredictable weather conditions and endless traffic jams are what are often in store.
 For some expert advice we teamed up with Snowplaza who kindly put together some helpful tips to make your ski holidays as stress-free as possible.

-Packing for ski holidays
+Packing for a ski trip flight

 Before you’ve even gone anywhere, the challenge starts with what to pack for your ski holidays.
 In comparison to summer holiday packing, this task can seem rather daunting – especially if you’re travelling with kids!
 Once you’ve laid out your 6 pairs of ski socks, 6 thermal tops, 6 roll-necks, 6 fleeces, ski goggles, ski gloves and a bobble hat for everyone, you’ll probably be wondering if hiring a van and driving might be a more sensible option!